joshembling/cache-machine/README.md

 Post::withdraw(Post::$all);
 ```

-If you would like to force saving to the cache e.g. you have manually added records to your database without triggering model observers, you may execute the following:
+If you would like to manually save to the cache e.g. you have manually added records to your database without triggering model observers, you may execute the following:
 ```php
 Post::forceFetch(Post::$all)
 ```